tarang727/social-cops-challenge/README.md

 2. Run `npm install` to install all the dependencies
 3. Run `npm test` to see all the test cases pass.
     * Make sure you are connected to the internet for the */api/create_thumbnail* endpoint as the image is fetched from the internet.
+4. Copy the contents of [swagger.yaml](./swagger.yaml) file and paste it in the [Editor](http://editor.swagger.io) to better understand the API.
-4. Use your favourite REST client to test HTTP tools.
+5. Use your favourite REST client to test HTTP tools.
     * I prefer [Insomnia](https://insomnia.rest).
     * You could also use [POSTman](https://www.getpostman.com).
-5. You can test the endpoints.
+6. You can test the endpoints.
     * The protected endpoints **should include JWT in the header as `token`** for them to respond successfully.